Penumbrage/SpiderTreadmill/README.md

 ## Using the buttons (Headless operation)

 Since update 1.0.1, three new buttons have been incorporated with the treadmill.
-There are two major purposes for including these buttons: 1) allow the user to use the treadmill without needing to ssh into the Raspberry Pi, 2) allow the user to perform experiments with the treadmill.
+There are two major purposes for including these buttons: 1) allow the user to use the treadmill without needing to SSH into the Raspberry Pi, 2) allow the user to perform experiments with the treadmill.

 ### Button 1

-The first button allows the user to use the treadmill without needing to ssh into the Raspberry Pi.
-By default, when the Raspberry Pi is powered, it will be running in an "idle" mode.
+The first button allows the user to use the treadmill without needing to SSH into the Raspberry Pi.
+By default, when the Raspberry Pi is powered, it will be running in an "idle" mode (for those interested, the idle mode is due to the `main.py` script running as a background service on the Raspberry Pi).
 The first button, when pressed, will start the main loop in `main.py` and will allow the user to change the motor speed values via the encoder knob.
 Pressing this button again will shut the main script down.

 ### Button 2 and 3